tuhuynh27/jiny/README.md

 ## What is Jiny?

-**Jiny** features a **lightweight (Servlet-free and no dependency), expressive and unopinionated** pure HTTP Server/Client including request parser, routing, middlewares, proxy-mode and more.
+**Jiny** features a **lightweight (Servlet-free and no dependency), expressive and unopinionated** web framework.
 If you need a quick start & simple way to write a JVM server, you would love this framework.
 Unlike others web frameworks, you can structure your application as you want.

 ## Quick Start